GSA/digitalgov.gov/content/guides/site-scanning/understand-the-data.md

   - /guide/site-scanning/understanding-the-data/
 ---

-The Site Scanning engine runs against the [full list of federal goverment websites](https://github.com/GSA/federal-website-index) and analyzes various aspects of them.
+The Site Scanning engine runs against the [full list of federal government websites](https://github.com/GSA/federal-website-index) and analyzes various aspects of them.

 The scans operate without authentication over the public internet.
 Using a headless browser (a browser without a graphical interface), they load each Target URL and inspect what would normally be returned to a user who is visiting that page with a web browser.
 The results of these inspections form the data that Site Scanning makes available.